-Unfortunately we cannot evaluate style and technique of those lost sculptures by Kritios and Nesiotes.
-However, thanks to the presence of the dowel holes on the bases it is possible to pinpoint some aspects related to the typology and the scheme of the statues.
-On two monuments the figure is represented standing with both feet anchored to the surface, according to poses and schemes already attested in the sixth century BC More interesting is the case of Hegelochos’ dedication: the figure was represented with legs stretched, according to the iconographic scheme used for the coeval Tyrannicides’s poses.
+Unfortunately, we cannot evaluate style and technique of those lost sculptures by Kritios and Nesiotes.
+However, thanks to the presence of the dowel holes on the bases, it is possible to pinpoint some aspects related to the typology and the iconography of the statues.
+On two monuments, the figure is represented standing with both feet anchored to the ground, according to poses already attested in the sixth century BC.
+More interesting is the case of Hegelochos’s dedication: the figure was represented with legs spread, like those of the coeval Tyrannicides.

-Going back to the initial issues, were the pose and the iconographic scheme new and revolutionary in comparison with the sculpture of the (late) Archaic period?
-The answer is negative, since Kritios and Nesiotes adopted and exploited a typological scheme already attested in different media and size in the late archaic artistic production.
-In this regard, I can mention e.g. the imposing Athena Promachos from the Gigantomachy pediment, the Ugento Zeus or, in the small format, a bronze hoplite statuette from Dodona.
-The fortune of this pose is documented on the Athenian Acropolis after 480 BC, as we can see on the small bronze depicting Athena, dedicated by Meleso.
-To summarize, poses and typological schemes on Kritios’ and Nesiotes’ sculptures appear not to be innovative in comparison with previous statues.
+Going back to the initial issues, were the pose and the iconography new and revolutionary in comparison with the sculpture of the (late) Archaic period?
+The answer is negative, since Kritios and Nesiotes adopted and exploited typologies that were already in use in different media and at various scales in late Archaic artistic production.
+Examples include the imposing Athena Promachos from the Gigantomachy pediment, the Ugento Zeus, and, in small format, a bronze hoplite statuette from Dodona.
+The tradition of this pose is documented on the Athenian Acropolis after 480 BC, as we can see on the small bronze depicting Athena, dedicated by Meleso.
+In sum, the poses and typologies used in the sculptures of Kritios and Nesiotes appear not to be innovative in comparison with previous statues.

-Analyzing the Tyrannicides, the representation of the attack by Harmodius and Aristogeiton is constructed employing well-recognized traditional iconographic schemas: spread legs, raised arm, erect torso, rear foot lifted, frontal gaze.
-The action of the two protagonists does not correspond to any direct participation of their anatomy, as we can note by observing the abdominal muscles - which is very precisely detailed, but not very natural in terms of rendering movement -, or in the position of the heads, set straight and fixedly forward on the muscular neck.
-We have the same impression observing coeval sculptures, like the Miletus torso, the statues of athletes from Delos, the archer from the Acropolis.
+The Tyrannicides—representing the attack by Harmodios and Aristogeiton—are constructed employing a well-established iconography: legs spread, rear foot lifted, torso erect, arm raised, and head held frontally.
+The vehement action of the two protagonists is not reflected in their abdominal muscles—which while precisely detailed are not very natural in terms of rendering movement—or in the position of the heads, which are held straight and facing fixedly forward on muscular necks.
+We have the same impression observing coeval sculptures like the Miletus torso, the statues of athletes from Delos, or the archer from the Acropolis.

 In literary sources, statues made by Kritios and Nesiotes were not highly appreciated.
-In a rhetorical context, Lucian gives aesthetic evaluations of the hardness of the sculptures, mentioning Hegesias in association with the more renowned figures of Kritios and Nesiotes.
-In Chapter 9 of his Rhetorum Praeceptor, the author mentions as exemplary (paradeigmata) exponents of ancient technique (palaia ergasia) Hegesias, and artists around Kritios and Nesiotes, characterizing their works as rigid (apesphigmena), robust and muscular (neurode), hard (sklera) and precisely divided into parts with lines (akribos apotetamena tais grammais).
-Although in modern historiography the two sculptors are considered to be the forerunners of the artistic revolution of the Severe style period, in ancient literary sources they are classified among the “hard” (sklera, Lucian).
-Furthermore, in a well-known passage of the Institutio Oratoria by Quintilian (12.10) Hegesias’ style is defined “harder and close to Etruscan statues” (duriora et Tuscanicis proxima).
+In a rhetorical context, Lucian gives aesthetic evaluations of the “hardness” of the sculptures, mentioning the sculptor Hegias (also called Hegesias) in association with the more renowned figures of Kritios and Nesiotes.
+In chapter 9 of his Rhetorum praeceptor, the author mentions as exemplary (paradeigmata) exponents of ancient technique (palaia ergasia) Hegias, and artists around Kritios and Nesiotes, characterizing their works as rigid (apesphigmena), robust and muscular (neurode), hard (sklera), and precisely divided into parts with lines (akribos apotetamena tais grammais).
+Although in modern historiography the two sculptors are considered to be the pioneers of the artistic revolution of the Severe style, in ancient literary sources they are classified among the “hard” (sklera, Lucian).
+Furthermore, in a well-known passage of the Institutio oratoria by Quintilian (12.10), Hegias’s style is described as “harder and close to Etruscan statues” (duriora et Tuscanicis proxima).